Klievan/ProjectX/README.md

 ![Backend flowchart](https://i.imgur.com/xDnhAh0.png)

 ## LoRa/AtSlave
 This is a folder containing an exisiting AT-Slave provided by STM.
 To use the code in the project, only the appropriate IDs and keys had to be entered in Commisioning.h.
-We recommend downloading the latest version here when configuring a new AT-Slave: [I-CUBE-LRWAN LoRaWAN software expansion for STM32Cube](http://www.st.com/en/embedded-software/i-cube-lrwan.html).
+We recommend downloading the latest version when configuring a new AT-Slave: [I-CUBE-LRWAN LoRaWAN software expansion for STM32Cube](http://www.st.com/en/embedded-software/i-cube-lrwan.html).

 ## Power